ppy/osu-wiki/news/2023/2023-11-28-osu-world-cup-2023-finals-recap.md

 The Aussies are known to have the best speed roster in the whole tournament and thus, they went for the fast maps such as [DT2](https://osu.ppy.sh/beatmapsets/2091805#osu/4384687).
 But somehow, South Korea was able to beat them on that pick for a 3–0 lead.
 With the loss on a confidence map, Australia needed to boost their morale.

-::{ flag=AU }:: [mrekk](https://osu.ppy.sh/users/7562902), the #1 player of this game, showed his magic at this crucial timing.
+::{ flag=AU }:: [mrekk](https://osu.ppy.sh/users/7562902), the current #1 player of the game, showed his magic at this crucial timing.
 He landed three consecutive full combos which includes an insane performance on the difficult Hard Rock tech map [Aoi - Quartzshaper](https://osu.ppy.sh/beatmapsets/2091789#osu/4384670).
 His plays helped Australia massively to get back on equal terms.

 At 3–3, the Korean team chose the low AR map [nui - Mayday](https://osu.ppy.sh/beatmapsets/2044442#osu/4267100).
 This might have been the deciding pick of the match.
 The full combo streak for mrekk came to an end and the all-star ::{ flag=KR }:: [worst hr player](https://osu.ppy.sh/users/14106450) started to shine.
 His impressive showing continued with a full combo on [NM5](https://osu.ppy.sh/beatmapsets/2091742#osu/4384562) resulting in a complete momentum shift favouring South Korea.